Abdulellah98/Disaster_Response_Pipeline/README.md

 ## Files
 - process_data.py: This code extracts data from both CSV files: messages.csv and categories.csv and creates an **SQLite database** containing a merged and cleaned version of  data.

-- train_classifier.py: This code takes the **SQLite database** produced by `process_data.py` as an input and uses the data to train and tune a **Machine Learning** model for categorizing messages.
+- train_classifier.py: This code takes the **SQLite database** produced by `process_data.py` as an input and uses the data to build a **Machine Learning** model for categorizing messages.
 The output is a pickle file containing the fitted model.
 Test evaluation metrics are also printed as part of the training process.

 - run.py: contains the visualization code and the connection with the web page.